vuongng2212/Water-Quality-Monitoring-System/backend/.kilocode/rules/memory-bank/context.md

 # Current Context

--   **Current Work Focus:** The project has just pivoted from a single-user system to a multi-tenant SaaS platform.
-The immediate focus is on establishing the foundational architecture for this new model.
+-   **Current Work Focus:** The project has successfully implemented the foundational multi-tenant data isolation mechanisms.
+The focus was on ensuring that each "Factory" tenant can only access their own data.
--   **Recent Changes:** All project documentation files in the `/docs` directory have been significantly updated to reflect the new multi-tenant scope, including new user roles (`ADMIN`, `EMPLOYEE`), a new database schema, and updated API specifications.
-The Memory Bank has also just been initialized based on this new documentation.
--   **Next Steps:** The next logical phase is to begin the implementation of the backend based on the updated `docs/05-implementation-plan.md`.
-This involves setting up the new database schema and creating/updating the corresponding Java entities (`Factory`, `Device`, `User`, etc.).
+-   **Recent Changes:**
+    -   Implemented multi-tenancy data isolation using Hibernate Filters and Spring AOP.
+    -   Introduced `TenantContext` to manage `factory_id` per request using `ThreadLocal`.
+    -   Updated `JwtAuthenticationFilter` to extract and set `factory_id` from JWT.
+    -   Added `@FilterDef` and `@Filter` annotations to relevant entities (User, Device, SensorData, EmployeeDeviceAccess, DeviceSettings).
+    -   Created `TenantFilterAspect` to enable/disable Hibernate Filters around repository calls.
+    -   Refactored `UserRepository` and `DeviceRepository` to include `findByIdAndFactoryId` methods for explicit tenant filtering in `findById` operations.
+    -   Updated `UserController` and `DeviceService` to utilize `findByIdAndFactoryId` for all single-object retrieval, update, and delete operations.
+    -   Modified `UserController` and `DeviceController` to return `HttpStatus.FORBIDDEN` (403) for unauthorized cross-tenant data access attempts, ensuring proper API behavior.
+    -   Updated `test_multi_tenancy.sh` script to correctly validate 403 responses as successful data isolation.
+-   **Next Steps:** The project is now ready to proceed with implementing employee-device access mapping and more advanced features as outlined in Days 5-7 of the implementation plan, building upon the robust multi-tenancy foundation.
--   **Implementation Progress:** The project has successfully completed Days 1-4 of the 7-day implementation plan.
-Days 1-3 established the core infrastructure including Spring Boot setup, database entities, JWT-based security, authentication API, and user management API for `ADMIN` role.
-Day 4 implemented device management APIs, sensor data ingestion APIs, and device authentication via API keys.
-The system now supports secure user login, token-based authentication, basic CRUD operations for users, CRUD operations for devices by factory admins, and secure sensor data ingestion from ESP devices using API keys.
-Work is progressing toward implementing employee-device access mapping and more advanced features as outlined in Days 5-7.
+-   **Implementation Progress:** The project has completed Days 1-4 and the initial multi-tenancy data isolation for `findById` operations as part of Day 5's foundational tasks.
+The system now supports secure user login, token-based authentication, basic CRUD operations for users, CRUD operations for devices by factory admins, secure sensor data ingestion from ESP devices using API keys, and robust data isolation for tenant-specific data access.